 Mac’s favorite snack to make is about as easy a recipe as it gets.
 Head to your local grocery store and grab 2 cans of Pillsbury refrigerated crescent rolls and 58 cocktail size smoked link sausages or hot dogs.
 If you don’t feel like doing all of the prep-work, you can also head to Costco and grab a big box of Nathan’s branded pigs in a blanket that all you have to do is pop in the oven.

 - Unroll both cans of dough and separate into 16 triangles.
 Cut each triangle lengthwise into 3 narrow triangles.

 - Place sausage on shortest side of each triangle.
 Roll up each starting at shortest side of triangle and rolling to opposite point.
 Place point side down on 2 ungreased cookie sheets.

 - Bake 12-15 minutes or until golden brown at 350, switching position of cookie sheets halfway through baking.

 Louisiana Hot Sauce Wings

-Susie and her family like to spice things up by making homemade wings and adding their favorite Louisiana Hot Sauce.
+For some cajun flavor, spice things up by making homemade wings and adding their favorite Louisiana Hot Sauce.
 Just pick up some raw chicken wings and Louisiana Hot Sauce from your local grocery store or butcher and marinate them with Louisiana Hot Sauce for however long you desire.
 Broil them in the oven for 10-12 minutes and then enjoy!